databricks-solutions/caspers-kitchens/demos/caspers-demo-template/template/{{.demo_name}}/demo_materials/README.md

 # Demo Materials

-This directory is for non-deployed resources like:
+This directory is for supporting demo resources like:

 - Demo scripts and runbooks
-- Interactive notebooks (not meant to be run as jobs)
+- Interactive notebooks (not executed as jobs)
 - Presentation materials
 - Test data or sample files

-These files won't be deployed as Databricks resources but can help with demo preparation and execution.
+These files are synced to the workspace but not executed as workflow tasks.